cepdnaclk/e20-co227-MIS-for-Non-Academic-Establishment-Division/docs/README.md

 layout: home
 permalink: index.html

-# Please update this with your repository name and title
-repository-name: eYY-XXX-project-template
+repository-name: e20-co227-MIS-for-Non-Academic-Establishment-Division
-title:
+title: MIS-for-Non-Academic-Establishment-Division (G15)
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Project Title
+MIS-for-Non-Academic-Establishment-Division

 ---